-Nomes Current Positions Hold Age Director since Term expires at Annual Name; Current Positions Held Director since meeting in Hatem El Khalidi Co-founder and retired President & CEO of the Company 85 1968 2010 Nicholas N. Carter 62 2004 2011 Robert E. Kennedy 65 2007 2012 Ghazi Sultan Chairman of the Nominating Committee; Member of Compensation and Audit Committees and AMAK Board 73 1993 2010 Allen P. McKee Member of the Audit, Compensation and Nominating Committees and AMAK Board 68 2009 2012 Mohammed Al Omair Member of Audit, Compensation and Nominating Committees 66 2007 2011 Charles W. Goehringer, Jr. General Counsel 51 2007 2011
+1 , , Age To erm expires at Annual Name; Current Positions Held Director since meeting in Hatem El Khalidi Co-founder and retired President & CEO of the Company 85 1968 2010 Nicholas N. Carter 62 2004 2011 Robert E. Kennedy 65 2007 2012 Ghazi Sultan Chairman of the Nominating Committee; Member of Compensation and Audit Committees and AMAK Board 73 1993 2010 Allen P. McKee Member of the Audit, Compensation and Nominating Committees and AMAK Board 68 2009 2012 Mohammed Al Omair Member of Audit, Compensation and Nominating Committees 66 2007 2011 Charles W. Goehringer, Jr. General Counsel 51 2007 2011

-Mr. Hatem El Khalidi, who holds a MSc.
-Degree in Geology from Michigan State University, is also a consultant in oil and mineral exploration.
-He served as President of the Company from 1975 through June 2009 and Chief Executive Officer of the Company from February 1994 through June 2009.
-Mr. El Khalidi originally discovered the Al Masane ore deposits, and development has been under his direct supervision throughout the life of the project until transferred to AMAK in 2008.
+Mr. Hatem El Khalidi received a Bachelors Degree in Chemistry from the American University of Beirut in 1946 and a Masters of Science Degree in Geology from Michigan State University in 1950.
+He was co-founder of the Company in 1967 and served as President from 1975 through June 2009 and Chief Executive Officer of the Company from February 1994 through June 2009.
+From 1950-55, he was with Geophysical Services, Inc. (later Texas Instruments), Dallas, TX and United Gas Company in Shreveport, LA.
+From 1956-60, Mr. El Khalidi was Chief Geologist with Yemen Development Corp. seeking oil and mineral concessions in Yemen.
+From 1960-69, he was a geological consultant with Dallas Resources, operating out of Beirut.
+Mr. El Khalidi originally discovered the Al Masane ore deposits in 1968, and was granted an exploration license in 1971 and development has been under his direct supervision throughout the life of the project until transferred to AMAK in 2008.